chipphillips/nextjs-firebase-starter-kit/projectScope.md

 ## 1. Project Overview

 Constructiv AI is an innovative platform designed to revolutionize the construction industry by providing AI-powered tools and services for small to midsize builders and contractors.
-This project scope encompasses a hybrid architecture with a Next.js frontend, a Python/FastAPI backend, and Firebase for authentication and primary database services, with PostgreSQL as an optional backup database.
+This project scope encompasses a hybrid architecture with a Next.js 14 frontend, Firebase for backend services (including Firestore, Authentication, Storage, and Functions), and additional Python/FastAPI backend services for AI processing.
 The AI components utilize both OpenAI and Anthropic's Claude 3.5 API, with task-specific model assignment to optimize results.

 ## 2. Core Features and Functionalities